pellsson/aoc2021/README.md

 If you hate yourself and want to watch it for the serveral hours it takes to complete, just:
 1) `(cd nesasmsrc && gcc *.c -o ../nesasm-fix)` to build the modified (required) nesasm version.
 2) `./build.sh`
 3) Run it and wait several hours for the hot garbage to finish.
 Tune is pretty cool though, ripped from: $INSERT_URL.
+The mustic does not loop, so the vast majority of execution is spent in silent anguish.

 ## Write up

 ### Day 1
 Wow, fun.
 Simple.
 This will be a breeze.
+I'll add music and a title.
+Holy shit so much fun.

 ### Day 2
 Still fun.
 Not much to add.